Xelus22/MechanicalKeyboardWiki/_entries/Layouts.md

 ---
 sectionid: Layouts
-sectionclass: h2
+sectionclass: h3
 title: Layouts
-number: 3200
+number: 3220
-parent-id: GeneralGuide
+parent-id: Features
 is-parent: no
 ---
 - There are many layouts to choose from as you may know from /r/MechanicalKeyboards, GeekHack, Deskthority and many other forums/websites.
 It may be overwhelming to some choosing the right layout but there's always a starting point.
 This will be a very basic layout guide.
 For more information on keycap compatability and other layouts, check out LivingSpeedBump's post about keyboard layouts <a href = 'https://www.massdrop.com/talk/947/keyboard-layouts-explained-in-detail-many-pics?mode=group_open'>here</a>.